• Menu

 One of the benefits of choosing Cypress Mountain is that you get access to their Nordic Area on Hollyburn Ridge.

-Being able to go cross country skiing just 30 minutes from downtown is one of the best things to do in Vancouver.
+Going cross-country skiing just 30 minutes from downtown is one of the best things to do in Vancouver.

-Whether you’re a skate or classic skier you’ll have access to:
+Whether you’re a skate or classic skier, you’ll have access to:

-• 7.5 km of lit trails for cross country skiing at night
+• 7.5 km of lit trails for cross-country skiing at night

-• The largest cross country ski school in Canada
+• The largest cross-country ski school in Canada

 Trail tickets are full day (9:00 am to 10:00 pm) or evening (3:00 pm to 10:00 pm).